 There are lots of incredible places to visit in Tasmania and it was difficult to narrow them down to a manageable number.
 We drove all around the island and tried so see as much of its beauty as possible during our stay.
-Here are the places I loved and reasons that make Tasmania so unique!
+Here are my favorite places I loved that make Tasmania so unique!

 CRADLE MOUNTAIN NATIONAL PARK